Fish Pose

 Expands the lungs to improve breathing capacity

-Relaxes the nervous system
+Relaxes the nervous system and helps reduce stress

 Reduces menstrual pain

-Fish Pose Benefits:
+Fish Pose Benefits

-Loosens up the pelvic joints for more hip flexibility
+Loosens pelvic joints for more hip flexibility

-Gives greater freedom of movement to the shoulders
+Provides greater freedom of movement to the shoulders

 Retrains slouching shoulders for better posture